 All pre-pharmacy course requirements must be completed with a grade of “C” or better at an accredited US college or university before matriculation into the pharmacy program.
-A minimum cumulative GPA of 2.5 is required for admission.
+A cumulative GPA of 2.5 or better is preferred for admission.

 Organic chemistry or life sciences courses earned seven or more years prior to applying to the School will not be allowed to be used to satisfy pre-pharmacy course requirements unless approved by the Admissions Committee on an individual applicant basis.